from typing import Optional, Tuple

 Returns:

-The Dalton models predictions for evapotranspiration clipped to a minimum of zero
+Daily evapotranspiration clipped to a minimum of zero. (mm/day)

 """